Alex Acosta protects a left-wing swamp

 Acosta, though, has retained all of Tom Perez’s holdovers.
 The current members are: Joanne Royce (acting chairman), E. Cooper Brown, Tanya Goldman, and Leonard Howie.
 Each is a reliable left-liberal, as the bios suggest.
 Tom Perez placed Goldman and Howie on the Board during the dying days of the Obama administration.

-Until recently, the fifth member of the Board, and its chairman, was Paul Ignaski.
+Until recently, the fifth member of the Board, and its chairman, was Paul Igasaki.
 He’s a veteran “social justice” warrior.
 Acosta did not remove him.
-Rather, Ignaski left on his own.
+Rather, Igasaki left on his own.
 Acosta allowed him to serve for almost a year.
 From all that appears, he would still be serving had he not quit.

 As a result of Acosta’s unwillingness to drain this swamp, the ARB has been issuing pro-leftist decisions non-stop, according to those who practice before it.
 I’m told that the plaintiffs’ bar, which probably can’t believe its luck, has been openly mocking the administration over this.